Giom-V/Home-assistant/automations/README.md

 - Send pictures alongside the notifications when something is detected by the cameras
 - Find a way to have both the lights alert and presence detection
-- Continue to improve presence simulation (TV, or rando; colars in the living room to simulate it)
+- Continue to improve presence simulation (TV, or random colors in the living room to simulate it)

 ### [Bassin](bassin.yaml)